mohamed2012004/Agentic-AI-Chatbot-with-Graph-Intelligence/README.md

-# 🚀 Agentic AI Project
+#  Stateful Agentic AI Graph

 This project demonstrates advanced multi-agent AI workflows using the **Groq API**, which leverages **Language Processing Units (LPUs)** for ultra-fast inference.
 It integrates state-of-the-art tools like **LangGraph**, **Tavily**, and the **ReAct** framework to power intelligent, modular use cases.